Reality Is Not Linear

 As design is moving below 20nm, fabs are employing double patterning to enhance the feature density, as single lithographic exposure generally is not enough to provide sufficient resolution.
 At 16nm and 14nm, shapes are so close that single-pass lithography has many interference effects, and multi-pass lithography is required.
 With two-pass lithography, each pass prints one mask of double-pitch wires.
 When both passes are complete, a single layout with minimum spacing wires is created.

-At 7nm, explicit full-flow coloring is required during design.
-RC characteristics are color dependent, even on the same metal layer.
+7nm process nodes require explicit full-flow coloring during design.
+RC characteristics are color-dependent, even on the same metal layer.
+As foundries move to 5nm and 3nm process nodes, extreme ultraviolet lithography (EUV) is required, bringing additional implementation rules such as complex multi-height standard cell libraries and higher accuracy library characterization.
 Older software for IC design can’t handle the double patterning or explicit coloring required.
-But Cadence’s implementation and signoff tools were designed, from the start, to help designers deal with these and other effects of very small geometries.
+However, Cadence designed its implementation and signoff tools to help designers deal with these and other effects of very small geometries.